• Skip to primary navigation

 TO MAKE STUFFED PEPPERS:

-2. Make the lentils.
+• Make the lentils.
 See above for directions.
-This can be done up to several days in advance.
+This can be done up to several days in advance and stored in an airtight container in the fridge.

-3. Prepare peppers: cut in half, through the stem.
+• Prepare peppers: cut in half, through the stem.
 Remove seeds and ribs.
 Removing stems is optional: I like to leave the stems on for presentation.
-Brush with olive oil, sprinkle with S+P and place cut side up on prepared pan and cook for 20 minutes until beginning to soften.
+Sprinkle with S+P and place cut side up on prepared pan and bake for 20 minutes until beginning to soften.

-4. Meanwhile, prepare the stuffing: heat heavy bottom skillet over medium heat.
-Swirl in oil and then add onion.
+• Meanwhile, prepare the stuffing: heat heavy bottom skillet over medium heat.
+Swirl in a bit of broth, water or olive oil and then add onion.
 Cook until it starts to soften, approx. 3 minutes.
 Add the spices, garlic and cook, stirring for 30 seconds, so garlic is fragrant but doesn’t burn.
 Then stir in the lentils, cauli-rice and corn.
+If you're using frozen cauliflower rice, It's ok to add that straight from the freezer.
 Add the salsa and reduce heat to low.
 Simmer for 2-3 minutes as flavors begin to marinate.

 The nutrition calculations were done using online tools.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients you used.
 You are ultimately responsible for ensuring that any nutritional information is accurate, complete and useful.